jackytsheng/jackytsheng/README.md

 - 🥅 2020 Goals: Write a better code that benefit customer and co-worker.
 - ⚡ Quick facts about me:
   - 🐣 A Master graduate who is currently pursuing passion
-  - 👨🏻‍🏫 3+ years of tutor experience (Highschool Math & Physics)
+  - 👨🏻‍🏫 3+ years of tutor experience (High school Math & Physics)
   - 🧳 1 year experience in startup project
   - 🗣 Speaks 4 languages,love piano 🎹 and singing 🎤
   - ❤️ Love cat and coffee